stellarbeat/js-stellarbeat-backend/README.md

 ## install

 ```
-> yarn install # install dependencies
+> pnpm install # install dependencies
-> yarn build # build the code into the lib folder
+> pnpm build # build the code into the lib folder
 # Database migrations are run automatically when the code is first run.
 ```